littlebeanbean7/Toronto_Streetscore/README.md

 Builds CNN model1 (with Boston Train Images as the training set), and predicts on Boston Test Images.

 *  CNN_model2.ipynb
-Builds CNN model2 (with Boston Train and Test Images as the training set), predicts on Toronto Images.
+Builds CNN model2 (with Boston Train and Test Images as the training set), and predicts on Toronto Images.

 ### Ensemble:
 *  ensemble_boston_test.ipynb